V-Cord: Recording format

 Tape was moved forward at 2.91 inches per second in STD mode, and 1.45 inches per second in LP mode; this gave a recording time of one-hour in standard mode and two hours in long-play mode.
-Horizontal resolution in color was quoted as 250 lines in advertising materials, stretching to 300 lines in black-and-white, with a video signal-to-noise ratio of 45 dB.
+Horizontal resolution in color was quoted as 250 TVL in advertising materials, stretching to 300 TVL in black-and-white, with a video signal-to-noise ratio of 45 dB.
 Audio response was specified as 80 to 10,000 Hz at -6 dB in STD mode, dropping to 80 to 8,000 Hz in LP mode.

 The tape was a half-inch cobalt doped tape with a 550 oersted coercivity.
 The cassette measured 4 5/16" by 6 3/16" by 1".
 Two cassette types were available, a V60 and a V120 whose names matched their recording capacity in LP mode.
 The cassettes are similar in appearance to eight-track cartridges.

 Conventional VHS and Beta formats recorded in a helical scan format, resulting in angled tracks running from the lower edge of the tape to the upper edge some distance down.
 Unlike these formats, the V-Cord format was closer to the 2-inch quadruplex videotape format used from the inception of video in the late 1950s until 2-inch helical IVC videotape format was introduced twenty years later, in that its tracks ran nearly perpendicular to tape travel.

 A portable four-head video recorder, the Sanyo VTC-7100, used a similar format of cassette, but produced incompatible recordings.